 The Habitat Professionals Forum (HPF) was established in 1999 under the auspices of UN-Habitat as an inter-disciplinary partnership of Human Settlement Professionals and UN-Habitat.
-The HPF was established to promote the delivery of sustainable urbanization and equitable human settlements development.
+It promotes the delivery of sustainable urbanization and equitable human settlements development.
 It is a voluntary affiliation of international associations of Human Settlements Professions which are democratic, non-profit, non-political, and non-governmental.

 Specifically, the HPF: